akhil189/akhil189/README.md

 ### Hi there👋, I'm Akhil👨🏽‍💻

-- I'm a Data Scientist in making
+- ➡️ I'm a Data Scientist in making<br>
-- Learning to build Deep Learning models in Python using TensorFlow and Keras
+- ➡️ Learning to build Deep Learning models in Python using TensorFlow and Keras
-- Experienced in developing classical ML Algorithms from scratch in Python
+- ➡️ Experienced in programming classical ML Algorithms from scratch in Python
-- Experienced in developing AI Chatbots using [Rasa](https://rasa.com/open-source/)
+- ➡️ Experienced in developing AI Chatbots using [Rasa](https://rasa.com/open-source/)

 #### I'm currently